-Note that you get a personal allowance (the standard is £11,850 in 2018/2019 tax year) of tax-free income each year.
+Note that you get a personal allowance (the standard is £12,570 in the current tax year) of tax-free income each year.
 Taking large cash sums could move you into a higher tax band and give you a large tax bill – especially if you have other income on top.

 The flexible lump sum you receive from us is likely to be quite a lot lower than the amount you take out of your pension savings.
 This is because: